Nisf Jubeil: The Hidden and Mysterious Village

 Why Nisf Jubeil?
 The Springs

-The village is supplied by three springs that reach the quantity of 100 cubic meters daily.
-The water is collected in a reservoir and canalized to the houses of the village through an aqueduct.
+The village of Nisf Jubeil is built around three springs, which stream along the slope of the mountain.
+The three springs historically supplied the village with an amount that reaches the quantity of 100 cubic meters daily.
+Since Roman times, the water was collected in a reservoir and canalized to the houses of the village through an aqueduct before modernizing the system in the 20th century.
 The springs are: ‘Ayn Sharqiya, which pumps out almost 50 cubic meters each day; Naba’et al Wad, which pumps out 30 cubic meters per day; and ‘ayn al Khader which pumps out 20 cubic meters per day.
 Spring water was collected in underground channels and galleries since ancient times.
 The springs reached their present shapes after several projects and improvements carried out across history.
 Some of their channels are visible and are 30m long and 40cm large (wide?), while they vary from 40cm to 150cm high.

 Education in Nisf Jubeil

-Although Ottoman schools didn’t exist in Nisf Jubeil in 1903, they existed in several of the surrounding villages in Wadi Al Sha’er including Deir Sharaf, Sebastia, Beit Imreen and Burqa.
+Although Ottoman schools didn’t exist in Nisf Jubeil in 1903, they existed in several of the surrounding villages in Wadi Al Sha’ir including Deir Sharaf, Sebastia, Beit Imreen and Burqa.
 Residents of Nisf Jubeil accessed the schools in Nisf Jubeil and around it, and hence residents were generally in access of education.
-The school in Burqa was well established and had 8 teachers in 1944.
-There was also a school in Burqa especially for girls.
+The school in Burqa was well established and had eight teachers in 1944.
+In the neighboring village of Burqa, there was also a school especially for girls.

-“Schools were very weak,” says Mohammad.
-Mohammad used to study in Beit Imreen.
-Nisf Jubeil school was one room for 3 classes at a time – depending on the kids in the village.
-The school was a rented room from residents of nisf jubeil.
+“Schools were very weak,” says Mohammad Mahmoud Daghlas.
+Mohammad used to study in Beit Imreen given the larger population and hence the more established school.
+The school of Nisf Jubeil had one classroom for three simultaneous grades which were determined depending on the kids in the village.
 Today there is a proper built school, and the previous school is someone’s house.